Yandex Cloud

 • password: User password.
 The password must be from 8 to 128 characters long.

-To view the password, select the cluster you created in the management console, go to the Users tab, and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores your password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

 • permissions: User permission settings:

-• databaseName: Name of the database the user gets access to.
+• databaseName: Name of the database to which the user will have access.

-• roles: Array of user privileges.
-Each priviledge is provided as a separate string in the array.
+• roles: Array of user privileges, each privilege is provided as a separate string in the array.
 For the list of possible values, see User privileges in Managed Service for MySQL® clusters.

 For each database, add a separate element with permission settings to the permissions array.